nishu-murmu/YouTube-WhatsApp-Utilities/README.md

 ![Chrome Web Store Last Updated](https://img.shields.io/chrome-web-store/last-updated/miponnamafdenpgjemkknimgjfibicdc)
 ![Chrome Web Store Size](https://img.shields.io/chrome-web-store/size/miponnamafdenpgjemkknimgjfibicdc)

-# ⏰ YouTube Video Scheduler
+# YouTube & WhatsApp Utilities

 </div>

-## 📅 Overview
+## Overview

-This Browser extension allows you to schedule YouTube videos for later viewing.
-You can easily add, update, or remove scheduled videos directly from your browser.
-Additionally, the extension provides a real-time update of the video duration when you change the playback speed, helping you better manage your viewing time.
+This browser extension helps you manage YouTube viewing and WhatsApp Web productivity:

+- Schedule YouTube videos for later and get notified at the right time.
+- See a table of any missed schedules and quickly reschedule or remove them.
+- Instantly view adjusted video duration when changing playback speed.
+- On WhatsApp Web, quickly toggle the sidebar to focus on chats.

-## ✨ Features
+## Features

-- **Schedule YouTube Videos:** Add any YouTube video to your schedule for later viewing.
+- **Schedule YouTube videos**: Add any video to your schedule for later viewing.
-- **Update or Remove Schedules:** Easily update the scheduled time or remove videos from your schedule.
-- **User-Friendly Dashboard:** Manage all your scheduled videos in a clean and intuitive dashboard.
+- **Dashboard management**: Update or remove schedules in a clean, intuitive dashboard.
-- **Real-Time Duration Update:** Instantly see the updated duration of a YouTube video when you change its playback speed (bonus feature).
+- **Missed schedules table**: Automatically surfaces schedules you didn’t open in time.
+- **Notifications**: Receive a clickable reminder when a scheduled video is due.
+- **Real-time duration**: Shows actual vs. playback-speed-adjusted duration on the watch page.
+- **WhatsApp Web utility**: Toggle the left sidebar to focus on conversations.

-## ⚙️ How to Use
+## How to Use

-1. Download the extension from chrome web store or firefox add ons store.
+1. Download the extension from the Chrome Web Store or Firefox Add-ons store.
-2. Hover on any of the video, (you'll see the hover icon), click on it to set the schedule time.
+2. On YouTube, hover over any video tile to reveal the plus hover icon, then click to schedule.
-3. Press Ctrl+Shif+S to toggle the schedule dashboard for editing or deleting the schedule.
+3. Press Ctrl+Shift+S to toggle the schedule dashboard and manage your videos.
+4. Missed schedules (if any) will appear automatically in a separate table for quick cleanup.
+5. On WhatsApp Web, press Ctrl+B to toggle the sidebar visibility.

+### Keyboard Shortcuts

+- Ctrl+Shift+S: Toggle the YouTube schedule dashboard
+- Ctrl+B: Toggle the WhatsApp Web sidebar

-## 🌱 Getting Started
+## Getting Started

 1. Clone this repository.
 2. Follow [WXT Docs](https://wxt.dev/guide/installation.html) to run this project.

-## 🤝 Contribution
+## Contribution

 Contributions are welcome!
 To contribute:

 1. Fork the repository.
 2. Create a new branch for your feature or bugfix.
-4. Submit a pull request with a clear description of your changes.
+3. Submit a pull request with a clear description of your changes.

 For major changes, please open an issue first to discuss what you would like to change.

 ## 📜 License

 This project is licensed under the MIT License.

 ##### Made with [WXT](https://wxt.dev/) framework.